 6. Whitewater Rafting

-Paddle-boarding is one of the most common summer activities for good reason!
+Paddle-boarding is one of the most common summer activities for a good reason!
 It makes for a fun day on the lake, whether it’s your normal exercise of making your paddle strides deeper or just relaxing in the sunshine.
 If you have good balance, try paddle-boarding Maggie Pond for an easy paddle, ideal for first-timers, or a SUP Yoga lesson.

 8. Festivals in the Summer